robifr/ledger/README.md

 - Full offline capabilities.
 - Auto-updates with new releases from GitHub.

-> [!NOTE]
-> Although the app supports English and USD, it doesn't handle fractional values (such as cents) for certain fields like customer balances, product prices, and order discounts.
-Currencies like Indonesian Rupiah or Japanese Yen (which aren't supported yet) don't have this issue, as fractional values aren't commonly used.
-The problem can be addressed by using the smallest currency unit.

 ### Compatibility
 - Minimum SDK: 30 (Android 11)
 - Target SDK: 35 (Android 15)